haptork/csaransh/README.md

 The software has two parts.
 1) the post-processor which takes MD simulation data as input and finds defects, sub-cascades, clusters and their properties etc. and writes it in a JSON format.
 2) The visualizer is a web based application to visualize and analyse the results.

 The post-processor is written in C++ and python.
-The faster C++ post-processor works on MD simulations to generate defects, clusters and their properties while python post-processor adds ML results like PCA, sub-cascades, classification etc. You will need both the post-processors.
-The results written in JSON format can be read by any application, the best way is to use the web application that comes with csaransh.
+The faster C++ post-processor works on MD simulations to generate defects, clusters and their properties while python post-processor adds ML results like PCA transformed coordinates, sub-cascades, classification etc. You will need both the post-processors.
+The results written in JSON format can be read by any application, the best way to explore the results is to use the web application that comes with csaransh.

 The web application can be either run as a server or just by opening html file in a web-browser.
 You need to install nodejs etc. only if you want to run it as a server which is useful if you are going to make some changes to UI.